rafajaques/jsnake/README.md

 ======

 Javascript snake game based on an HTML table (proof-of-concept project).
+I created it for testing some jQuery features.
 Don't take it seriously. ;)
 Any upgrade would be welcome.